Poetry of Sappho: Loss and recovery

 Today, most of Sappho's poetry is lost.
 The two major sources of surviving fragments of Sappho are quotations in other ancient works, from a whole poem to as little as a single word; and fragments of papyrus, many of which were discovered at Oxyrhynchus in Egypt.
 A few fragments survive on other materials, including parchment and potsherds.
 The oldest surviving fragment of Sappho currently known is the Cologne papyrus which contains the Tithonus poem; it dates to the third century BC.

-Though the Alexandrian edition of Sappho's poetry made the transition from papyrus rolls to the codex, while less popular authors were not reproduced in this new format, and a significant amount of her poetry survived until the seventh century, her work appears to have disappeared around the ninth century, and did not make the transition to minuscule handwriting.
+Sappho's poetry survived into the seventh century, longer than that of the other canonical Greek lyric poets.
+Unlike other, less popular authors, the Alexandrian edition of Sappho's poetry was copied from papyrus rolls to the codex.
+Her work appears to have disappeared around the ninth century; there is no evidence that it was ever copied into the minuscule handwriting which began to be used at this time.
 Sappho's poetry continued to be accessible only in quotations from other ancient authors, which, until printed editions of Greek texts began to appear in the Renaissance, would only have been accessible in manuscript form in monastic libraries.
 In 1508, a collection of Greek rhetorical works edited by Demetrios Doukas and published by Aldus Manutius made a poem by Sappho (the Ode to Aphrodite) available in print for the first time; in 1554, Henri Estienne was the first to collect her poetry when he printed the Ode to Aphrodite and the Midnight poem after a collection of fragments of Anacreon.
 The first modern edition devoted solely to Sappho's work was published in 1733 by Johann Christian Wolf, including fourteen fragments not previously included in collections of her poetry.
 The work of collecting quotations from Sappho from ancient sources culminated in Theodor Bergk's edition of the Greek lyric poets, whose second edition contained 120 fragments of Sappho and 50 testimonia.

 The last quarter of the nineteenth century began a new period in the rediscovery of Sappho's poetry, with the discovery of a parchment fragment at Crocodilopolis (modern Faiyum) published by Friedrich Blass in 1880.
 From then until the publication of the "newest Sappho" in 2014, 24 papyri preserving texts of Sappho, and eight preserving related materials such as commentaries on her work, have been published.
 The most recent major editions of Sappho, by Edgar Lobel and Denys Page in 1955, and Eva-Maria Voigt in 1971, in conjunction with Lobel and Page's Supplementa Lyra Graeca, collect all of the material published by 1974; despite the publication of further papyrus fragments in 1997, 2004, 2005 and 2014, Voigt's remains the standard modern edition.